The goal is reliable alternate communication channels, not tribalism. – ObstacleMan

 a wild viable (?) mesh appears

 In the last year or so LoRa-based Meshtastic seems to have achieved critical mass.
 The devices are inexpensive and are not tied to Meshtastic.
-Fine, I’ll bite.
+Meshcore appears to be more structured but with less adoption and fewer supported hardware types.

 implementation

-Since my steel-bodied campervan is something of a Faraday cage I needed an external node.
 I picked a solar powered, magnet mounted node built by etsy/eBay seller PeakMesh.
 It’s built around a RAK 4631 on a RAK19003 baseboard (NRF52) powered by an 18650 and ~1w of panel on an allegedly-MPPT control module.
-My camper’s house power has run on solar since 2018 so I’m well-accustomed to picking camping spots based on clear sun.

 It’s not clear to me what happens to charging at freezing temps; maybe the very low charging C rate will be OK.
 Having a replaceable 18650 makes it a simple swap if it gets wrecked.
 Might end up wiring in a NO thermal switch into one leg of the solar input that only closes at ≥4°C.